 - The art of the resilient teaching team,

 - Webinar – Thursday, 24th September 2020, from 08.30 to 10.00 BST.

-This webinar will explore and discuss developing sustainable resilience with a guest speaker taking each of the three levels (individual, team and organisation) to share experiences, approaches and reflections, particularly related to surviving and thriving in the current pandemic age.
+This webinar explored and discussed developing sustainable resilience with a guest speaker taking each of the three levels (individual, team and organisation) to share experiences, approaches and reflections, particularly related to surviving and thriving in the current pandemic age.
+Find out more.

 Forthcoming Advance HE events and initiatives related to this theme: